gtvj/gtvj.github.io/objectives-2020-10.md

 **Objectives**:

-* continue progress towards fitness levels I had before my 2018 injury
+* Continue progress towards fitness levels I had before my 2018 injury
-* have a battle plan for the winter blues
+* Have a battle plan for the winter blues

 **Results for this period**: